PoliticalGraveyard.com

 Speier, Jackie See Karen Lorraine Jacqueline Speier

 Speier, Karen Lorraine Jacqueline (b.
 1950) — also known as Jackie Speier — of Washington, D.C.
 Born in San Francisco, Calif., May 14, 1950.
 Democrat.
-Lawyer; staff member for U.S. Rep. Leo J. Ryan, 1973-78; traveled on a mission to Guyana in 1978, to investigate allegations of abuse and coercion in the People's Temple settlement there; shot five times by security guards, who also shot and killed Congressman Ryan and four others; member of California state assembly 19th District, 1986-98; member of California state senate 8th District, 1998-2006; candidate in primary for Lieutenant Governor of California, 2006; U.S. Representative from California 12th District, 2008-; delegate to Democratic National Convention from California, 2008.
+Lawyer; staff member for U.S. Rep. Leo J. Ryan, 1973-78; traveled on a mission to Guyana in 1978, to investigate allegations of abuse and coercion in the People's Temple settlement there; shot five times by security guards, who also shot and killed Congressman Ryan and four others; member of California state assembly 19th District, 1986-98; member of California state senate 8th District, 1998-2006; candidate for Lieutenant Governor of California, 2006; U.S. Representative from California 12th District, 2008-; delegate to Democratic National Convention from California, 2008.
 Female.
 Armenian and Jewish ancestry.
-Still living as of 2009.
+Still living as of 2014.

 See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier